TabishShahMohsin/ROGII/README.md

 A geosteering program with GR correlation, noise filtering, chunk-based anchoring, and multi-axis view support (TVD, TVT, and stratigraphic offset).

-Ideas for scripts:
-* Showing GR from the known hw
-* Showing GR from near by wells
-* Adding GR baseline shift
-* Should be able to turn on and off prediction from each of the wells

 ## Weird wells:
-* Geo's Mistakes:
+* Geologist Mistakes:
     * d7eb0be8
-* 3 paths not found in phys pipeline
+* At least 3 paths not found in phys pipeline
     * fba7683c
 * Closest start point to its start is about 18000 m away.
     * 059c8f24